syncfusion-content/xamarin-docs/Xamarin/Diagram/Connector.md

 ---
 title: Connector in Xamarin Diagram control | Syncfusion
-description: Learn here all about Connector support in Syncfusion Xamarin Diagram (SfDiagram) control and more.
+description: Learn here all about Connector support in Syncfusion Xamarin Diagram (SfDiagram) control, its elements and more.
 platform: Xamarin
 control: Diagram
 documentation: UG